1 ½teaspoonpsyllium husks or psyllium husk powder OR ⅜ teaspoon xanthan gum(see note)

 Instructions

-In a mixing bowl, combine the softened butter, allulose, vanilla and molasses (if using).
+In a mixing bowl, combine the softened butter, allulose, molasses and vanilla.
 Beat on low speed until mixed.
-Alternatively, you can brown the butter in a skillet, then mix the browned butter with the allulose, vanilla and molasses.
+Alternatively, you can brown the butter in a skillet, then mix the browned butter with the allulose, molasses and vanilla.
 The browning adds an extra layer of flavor.

 Add the egg and beat on low until it is blended.